Skip to main content

 Basic model

 arbiter-server.yaml is the default root server config.
-It selects the active
+It selects the server schema, imports plugins.yaml, and contains the deployment's server settings.

-set with arbiter-server config activate and arbiter-server config deactivate, not by editing the root file by hand.
+Operators normally change plugins.yaml with arbiter-server config activate and arbiter-server config deactivate, not by editing the defaults list by hand.

 Use --config-name foo when the root config file is named foo.yaml: